 This file contains bidirectional Unicode text that may be interpreted or compiled differently than what appears below.
 To review, open the file in an editor that reveals hidden Unicode characters.
 Learn more about bidirectional Unicode characters

-It’s important to note that while all of the settings listed above work on macOS Sequoia 15.1, not all the settings work on macOS Sequoia 15.0.0 and 15.0.1.
+It’s important to note that while all of the settings listed above work on macOS Sequoia 15.2, not all work on earlier versions of macOS Sequoia.
 Here’s the compatibility list:

 macOS 15.0 and later: